Kolten Wong Player Props: Mariners vs. Blue Jays

 Kolten Wong At The Plate

-- Wong has gotten a hit in six of 19 games this season (31.6%), with multiple hits twice.
+- This year, Wong has posted at least one hit in six of 20 games (30.0%), and had multiple hits twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.